+THE OFFERING

-THE OFFERING Common stock offered by us shares Common stock offered by selling stockholders shares Common stock to be outstanding immediately after this offering shares Underwriters' option to purchase additional shares The underwriters have an option to purchase up to an aggregate of additional shares of common stock from us to cover over-allotments.
+Common stock offered by us

+Common stock to be outstanding immediately after this offering

+Underwriters' option to purchase additional shares

+The underwriters have an option to purchase up to an aggregate of 833,400 additional shares of common stock from certain selling stockholders to cover over-allotments.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-Use of proceeds We plan to use \$ of the net proceeds from this offering to pay to the holders of our convertible preferred stock a preference payment to which they are entitled under our cur amended and restated certificate of incorporation in connection with the conversion of the convertible preferred stock prior to completion of this offering.
-We plan to use any remain proceeds from this offering for general corporate purposes, including working capital.
-We use a portion of these proceeds to acquire or make investments in complementary technol design teams, products and companies.
-We will not receive any proceeds from the common sold by the selling stockholders in this offering.
+Use of proceeds

+We plan to use \$60.0 million of the net proceeds from this offering to pay to the holders of our Class B convertible preferred stock a preference payment to which they are entitled under our current amended and restated certificate of incorporation in connection with the conversion of the Class B convertible preferred stock prior to completion of this offering.
+We plan to use any remaining net proceeds from this offering for general corporate purposes, including working capital.
+We may also use a portion of these proceeds to acquire or make investments in complementary technologies, design teams, products and companies.
 See "Use of Proceeds."
-Risk factors See "Risk Factors" beginning on page 11 and the other information included in this prospectus for a discussion of risk factors you should carefully consider before deciding to invest in our common stock.
-Proposed Nasdaq Global Select Market symbol MTSI